PunchArm255/mchicha.exe/README.md

 ### how to play

-1. download the thing.
+1. visit the game page on itch.
-2. run `mchicha.exe`.
+2. download `mchicha.exe`.
 3. turn off the lights.
 4. regret your decisions.